ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 More information can be found on the HD Quiz About / Options page.

 = I have a feature request! =
 Fantastic!
 I'm one of those coders who loves a good challenge.
-Please submit your feature request here by using the **support** tab or leave a request of the [official HD Quiz plugin page](https://harmonicdesign.ca/hd-quiz/ "view the HD Quiz plugin page").
+Please submit your feature request here by using the **support** tab or leave a request of the [official HD Quiz plugin page](https://wordpress.org/support/plugin/hd-quiz/ "view the HD Quiz plugin page").

 = Keywords =
-Quiz, quizzes, create a quiz, add a quiz, quiz plugin, hdq, harmonic design
+Quiz, quizzes, create a quiz, add a quiz, quiz plugin, hdq, harmonic design, HDPlugins, text, MCQ, multiple choice

 == Screenshots ==